The Ultimate Guide to Finding a Great Account Executive

 The account executive will forge important relationships with your customers, which puts them in a unique position to take the initiative and connect the dots, to make those relationships as productive as possible.

-Your account executive might learn, for instance, that an existing customer has a particular need which could easily be resolved with a particular product feature.
+Your account executive might learn, for instance, that an existing customer has a particular need that could easily be resolved with a particular product feature.
 In this circumstance, they could proactively upsell another feature or package!

 Organizational abilities